 - Not allowed in the house when intoxicated

 - No alcohol or other drug-using friends allowed in the house

 - No personal communication when intoxicated (i.e., no calls, texts, etc.)

-- No asking to borrow things (e.g. Money (whether for food, gas, rent, bail, or lawyers’ fees), car, cell phone, etc.)
+- No asking to borrow things (e.g. money, car, cell phone, etc.)

-“Put your own mask on first before helping others” You won’t be able to help your partner if you can’t help yourself.
+“Put your own oxygen mask on first before helping others.”
+You won’t be able to help your partner if you can’t help yourself.
 Try to maintain your own self-care routines as much as possible.
 This will build resiliency.

-- Know the signs of an overdose & enroll in a Narcan (opioid overdose reversal medication) training course.
+- Know the signs of an overdose and enroll in a Narcan (opioid overdose reversal medication) training course.

 - Stay up to date on the latest research in treating addiction and helping people recover.